 It’s unusual that a grinder made by a virtually unknown Chinese company reaches this level of hype.

-But it seems that this model is just at the right place at the right time.
-It’s a perfect storm of several coffee forum trends packed into one, affordable package.
+But it seems that this model was just released at the right place at the right time.
+It’s a perfect storm of several coffee forum trends packed into one affordable package.

 • Single-dosing: One of the biggest trends in coffee at the moment is single-dosing espresso grinders.